Rampage1xx/SimonGame/README.md

 # SimonGame
-Simon Game powered by redux-saga!
-<br/> npm run setup
+- npm run setup
-<br/> npm start
+- npm start
+# Know Issues
+- rebuilding all the tests with enzyme/jest